datadesk/census-data-aggregator/README.md

 #### Approximating proportions

 Calculate an estimate's proportion of another estimate and approximate the margin of error.
 Follows the bureau's [ACS handbook](https://www.documentcloud.org/documents/6177941-Acs-General-Handbook-2018-ch08.html).
 Simply multiply the result by 100 for a percentage.
+Recommended when the first value is smaller than the second.

+Accepts two paired lists, each expected to provide an estimate followed by its margin of error.
+The numerator goes in first.
+The denominator goes in second.
+In cases where the numerator is larger, the bureau recommends using the ratio approximation method instead.

 ```python
 >>> single_women_in_virginia = 203119, 5070